Planning Your Communities Talk Activity

 - SAMHSA's Focus on Prevention offers information that organizations can use to plan and deliver prevention strategies in a wide array of settings and through a variety of methods.

-- SAMHSA-funded Technology Transfer Centers provide technical assistance and learning resources for you to use in your substance misuse prevention efforts, including webinars and products to help plan virtual meetings.
+- SAMHSA-funded Technology Transfer Centers provide technical assistance and learning resources for you to use in your substance use and misuse prevention efforts, including webinars and products to help plan virtual meetings.

-Next, read about Creating a Promotion Plan for Your Communities Talk to Prevent Underage Drinking Activity.
+Next, read about Implementing a Promotion Plan for Your Communities Talk Activity.